chloeekk/chloeekk.github.io/posts/how-to-make-integrated-marketing-strategy/index.md

 ### Budget Allocation Principles

 * **New customer marketing**: Focus investment on paid media for exposure and precise traffic acquisition, with relatively high budgets.
 Owned media is mainly for lead nurturing and conversion guidance.
+For detailed [budget allocation strategies](https://chloevolution.com/posts/how-to-allocate-online-advertising-budget/), consider channel efficiency and KPI priorities.
 * **Existing customer marketing**: More investment in owned media to deepen customer relationships and activate repurchase; paid media budget is lower but used for precise retargeting.
 * **Marketing goal-driven**: More exposure-type ads during brand building stage; increased conversion efficiency investment and owned media operation in lead acquisition and sales conversion stages.